Open Book/ Open Mind: Julia Alvarez in Conversation with Yvonne Latty

 In the Time of the Butterflies

-Julia Alvarez left the Dominican Republic for the United States in 1960 at the age of ten.
+Julia Alvarez was born in New York City, raised in the Dominican Republic until the age of 10 when she returned to the U.S. in 1960.
 A novelist, poet, and essayist, she is the author of nineteen books, including How the García Girls Lost Their Accents, In the Time of the Butterflies (a National Endowment for the Arts Big Read Selection), Yo!, Something to Declare, In the Name of Salome, Saving the World, A Wedding in Haiti, and The Woman I Kept to Myself.
 Her work has garnered wide recognition, including the 2013 National Medal of Arts, a Latina Leader Award in Literature in 2007 from the Congressional Hispanic Caucus Institute, the 2002 Hispanic Heritage Award in Literature, the 2000 Woman of the Year by Latina magazine, and inclusion in the New York Public Library’s 1996 program “The Hand of the Poet: Original Manuscripts by 100 Masters, from John Donne to Julia Alvarez.”
 A writer-in-residence at Middlebury College, Alvarez and her husband, Bill Eichner, established Alta Gracia, an organic coffee farm–literacy arts center, in her homeland, the Dominican Republic.

-Julia will talk about her writing career and many novels.
+Yvonne and Julia will talk about their shared Dominican heritage and Julia’s many novels.
 A copy of the 25th anniversary paperback release of In the Time of the Butterflies will be included with the admittance ticket to the event.
 Watchung Booksellers will have some of Julia’s other novels on hand for purchase.

 It is November 25, 1960, and three beautiful sisters have been found near their wrecked Jeep at the bottom of a 150-foot cliff on the north coast of the Dominican Republic.
 The official state newspaper reports their deaths as accidental.
 It does not mention that a fourth sister lives.
 Nor does it explain that the sisters were among the leading opponents of Gen. Rafael Leonidas Trujillo’s dictatorship.
 It doesn’t have to.
 Everybody knows of Las Mariposas—“The Butterflies.”